Chatbot success 101: Why a single customer view is a must

 Your conversational channel assistants cannot exist like decommissioned satellites orbiting the earth but no longer beaming data back home.
 If you’re going to take full advantage of the power of AI to give you a customer experience advantage, your chatbots need to inform and be informed by your quest for a single customer view.
 After all, you're giving service and support to the same customers who see your order confirmation emails, browse your website and tweet you a question about a product.
 Success hinges on recognizing this fact and engineering your chatbot accordingly.

-Topics: Assisted Selling, Consumer Behavior, CRM, Customer Experience, Customer Service, Digital Merchandising, eCommerce, Marketing, Merchandising, Omnichannel / Multichannel, Online Retailing, Psychology, Shopper Marketing, Technology
+Topics: Assisted Selling, Consumer Behavior, CRM, Customer Experience, Customer Service, Digital Merchandising, eCommerce, Marketing, Merchandising, Omnichannel / Multichannel, Online Retailing, Psychology, Robotics / AI, Shopper Marketing, Technology